 What is a container?A container is a receptacle that is used to hold, contain and store a product.Containers come in many sizes, shapes, forms and materials.
 In the packaging industry, these include bags, bottles, boxes, buckets, cans, cartons, cartridges, cases, cups, drums, jars, tubs, and tubes.

-Wikipedia defines a container as this: container is a basic tool, consisting of any device creating a partially or fully enclosed space that can be used to contain, store, and transport objects or materials.
+Wikipedia defines a container as this: A container is a basic tool, consisting of any device creating a partially or fully enclosed space that can be used to contain, store, and transport objects or materials.
 In commerce, it includes "any receptacle or enclosure for holding a product used in packaging and shipping."
 Things kept inside of a container are protected by being inside of its structure.
 The term is most frequently applied to devices made from materials that are durable and at least partly rigid.

 What is a cap?
 Caps are devices that are used to close off a container.
 A cap is also commonly referred to as closure or lid.
 Caps come in many forms: screw caps, snap caps, sports caps, lug caps, child safety caps, spouts, spray caps, and trigger spray caps and may require different types of capping machinery.
 Caps serve four purposes 1) To prevent product leakage 2) To prevent product contamination 3) To extend a product’s shelf life 4) To prevent tampering.